drakemcsmooth/pubmed-predictions/README.md

 would need further evaluation.
 For example, stemming transforms "livebirths" to "livebirth" but lemmatization does not.

+#### data processing
+To facilitate analysis, simple caching is used: abstracts that are requested from PubMed are saved as HDF5 files in a specified cache directory and are loaded from disk on subsequent runs.
+If the cache directory is deleted, it is simply rebuilt on later runs.

 ### 6. Gold Set Performance
 In the test set of 86 examples, only a single instance was clustered incorrectly which indicates a precision of 98.8%.

 ### 7. Output
 Please see the file `gold_standard_results.txt`, in this directory

 ### 8.
 This method performed well on the test set (the article it miscategorized has